15A NCAC 02Q .0102 ACTIVITIES EXEMPTED FROM PERMIT REQUIREMENTS

-(h) The following activities do not require a permit or permit modification pursuant to 15A NCAC 02Q .0300.
-These activities are included in determining applicability of any rule or standard that requires facility-wide aggregation of source emissions, including activities regulated by 15A NCAC 02D .0530, 15A NCAC 02D .0531, 15A NCAC 02Q .0500, and 15A NCAC 02Q .0700:
+(h) The following activities shall not require a permit or permit modification pursuant to 15A NCAC 02Q .0300.
+These activities shall be included in determining applicability of any rule or standard that requires facility-wide aggregation of source emissions, including activities regulated by 15A NCAC 02D .0530, 15A NCAC 02D .0531, 15A NCAC 02Q .0500, and 15A NCAC 02Q .0700:

 (1) combustion and heat transfer equipment (including direct-fired equipment that only emit regulated pollutants from fuel combustion):